-This section describes the ViewDS data model to help you become familiar with how ViewDS organizes information.
-It then takes you through using the demonstration directory, Deltawing, to help you become familiar with ViewDS from a user's perspective.
+This section describes the ViewDS data model to help you become familiar with how information is organized.
+It then takes you through using the demonstration directory, Deltawing, to help you become familiar with the directory from a user's perspective.
 It also provides further experience of using the ViewDS Management Agent.